As college basketball season draws ever closer to its culminating event, offices around the country are beginning to buzz with bracket fever.

 The good news is that you learned another hard lesson: technology can help overcome your tendency to procrastinate.

-Take, for example, something that’s more important than your bracket but also happens once a year: submitting your annual sales plan.
+Take, for example, something that’s more important than your bracket but also happens once a year: submitting your annual sales plan, including sales forecasting.
 Like clockwork, on December 1st, your sales manager expects to have it on his desk by 9 am sharp.
 And, also like clockwork, you put it off until November 30th.
 When 9 am rolls around, you’re completely exhausted, grumpy, and not interested in anything other than sleep.

 Instead of waiting until the last minute, why not leverage technology to hold yourself accountable?
 Set yourself a repeating task and specify a start date of mid-November and a due date of November 30th (or before).
 Now, you’ll give yourself plenty of time to get things done while combatting your affinity for procrastination.